Ypres: Town centre

 The imposing Cloth Hall was built in the 13th century and was one of the largest commercial buildings of the Middle Ages.
 The structure which stands today is the exact copy of the original medieval building, rebuilt after the war.
 The belfry that surmounts the hall houses a 49-bell carillon.
 The whole complex was designated a World Heritage Site by UNESCO in 1999.

-The Gothic-style Saint Martin's Cathedral, built in 1221, was also completely reconstructed after the war, but now with a higher spire.
+The Gothic-style St Martin's Cathedral, built in 1221, was also completely reconstructed after the war, but now with a higher spire.
 It houses the tombs of Jansenius, bishop of Ypres and father of the religious movement known as Jansenism, and of Robert of Bethune, nicknamed "The Lion of Flanders", who was Count of Nevers (1273–1322) and Count of Flanders (1305–1322).